ietf-wg-masque/draft-ietf-masque-h3-datagram/draft-schinazi-masque-h3-datagram.md

 applications.

-## Flow Identifiers {#flow-id}
+# Flow Identifiers {#flow-id}

 Flow identifiers represent bidirectional flows of datagrams within a single QUIC connection.
 These are conceptually similar to streams in the sense that they allow multiplexing of application data.
-Of course flows lack any of the ordering or reliability guarantees of streams.
+Flows lack any of the ordering or reliability guarantees of streams.

 Beyond this, a sender SHOULD ensure that DATAGRAM frames within a single flow